imagej/list-of-update-sites/README.md

 2. Modify `sites.yml` in your fork
 3. Create a pull request containing your changes

+Before adding a new site please create a page on the Wiki (https://imagej.net/YOUR_UPDATE_SITE_NAME) describing the content of your update site!

 Need help?
 Don't worry and post your question in the [forum](https://forum.image.sc/)!